-- What type of electrical network do we foresee? - What form will the connections onshore to offshore take? - As there are many different operations, what are the technological and operational models for gradually expanding the offshore grid?
+- What type of electrical network do we foresee? - What form will the connections onshore to offshore take? - ally expanding the offshore grid?

 The latter can be designed in a manifold of ways including a connection offshore to onshore in a radial grid structure, such as, planned in Sørlige Nordsjø II and Utsira Nord or as a part of a more integrated offshore grid structure: